OfficeDev/office-js-docs-pr/docs/outlook/outlook-addin-design.md

 ### Margins

-Mobile margins should be set to 15px (8% of screen) for each side, to align with Outlook iOS and 16px for each side to align with Outlook Android.
+Mobile margins should be set to 15px (8% of screen) for each side, to align with Outlook on iOS and 16px for each side to align with Outlook on Android.

 ![Examples of margins on iOS.](../images/outlook-mobile-design-margins.png)

 ### Typography

-Typography usage is aligned to Outlook iOS and is kept simple for scannability.
+Typography usage is aligned to Outlook on iOS and is kept simple for scannability.

 **Typography on iOS**